Computational Multi-Agents Society Experiments: Social Modeling Framework Based on Generative Agents: CMASE Framework

 The action (1) is a movement action, while the remaining actions count as standard actions.
 Actions (2) and (3) modify the state of both the acting agent and the target, and actions (3), (6), and (7) are recorded in the working memory of the agent being interacted with.

-\subsubsection{Event}
+\subsection{Event}

-When predefined conditions are met, preset emergency events are activated and change the state of objects within a specified range, defined either by coordinates or by an area.
+Emergency events are explicitly designed by researchers to mirror real-world crises and specific social scenarios required for the simulation.
+When predefined conditions are met, these pre-configured events are activated to change the state of objects within a specified range, defined either by coordinates or by an area.
 Emergency events are classified as either scheduled or triggered.
 Scheduled emergency events activate automatically after a set number of rounds.
 Triggered emergency events activate in two ways: an existence trigger fires when the environment detects an object of a certain type or description, and an action trigger fires when an agent performs a certain action.

 Events can fire in sequence: the state changes caused by one event may satisfy the conditions of another event, causing a chain reaction.
 Through such chains of events, the system can activate special intervention events that modify the short-term goals of selected agents, thereby delivering targeted strategies in response to emergency events.
 This mechanism makes it possible to observe how agents handle evolving emergency events.